routetopa/dockerized-spod/README.md

 | MAIL | Email address of the SPOD administrator |
 | PASSWORD | Password of the SPOD administrator |

-Set `HOST_URL` is the most importabt.
+Set `HOST_URL`, it is the most important.
 It is the URL of the machine where the SPOD application is installed.
 It is used to configure the Nginx reverse proxy.
 If you are installing the application on a local machine, you can use `localhost` as value.
 If you are installing locally with custom URL, you have to add an entry to the `/etc/hosts` file.

+:warning: In local installation we suggest to use your **local IP address** instead of `localhost` or `custom URL`, in this way you can access to the application from other devices in the same network and **you haven't to add an entry to the `/etc/hosts` file**, both for locating oxwall and for the CKAN service.

 For example, if you are using `spod.local` as URL, you have to add the following line to the `/etc/hosts` file:
 ```
 127.0.0.1 spod.local
 ```